 The Company faces market risk to the extent that its net interest income is affected by changes in market interest rates.
 The asset/liability management discipline as applied by the Company seeks to limit the volatility, to the extent possible, that can result from changes in market interest rates.
 This is accomplished by limiting the concentration of maturities of fixed rate investments, loans, and deposits; matching fixed rate assets and liabilities to the extent possible; and optimizing the mix of fees and net interest income.
 However, the Company's asset/liability position often differs from other financial holding companies with positive cumulative "gaps."
 This asset sensitive position is caused primarily by the operations of the Company, which generate large balances of accounts and drafts payable.
-These balances, which are noninterest bearing, can cause the Company to become susceptible to changes in interest rates, with a decreasing net interest margin in periods of declining interest rates and an increasing net interest margin in periods of rising interest rates, like the Company is currently experiencing.
+These balances, which are noninterest bearing, can cause the Company to become susceptible to changes in interest rates, with a decreasing net interest margin in periods of rising interest rates, like the Company is currently experiencing.